AlexXu777/INDE577_Machine_Learning_2025_Rice_University/README.md

 In this course, I have studied and implemented **SUPERVISED LEARNING** and **UNSUPERVISED LEARNING**.

+This GitHub repository includes both the models **I independently built for SUPERVISED LEARNING and UNSUPERVISED LEARNING, as well as a group package project developed in collaboration with Alice (Yichun) Wang, located in the rice_ml directory.**

 ## **SUPERVISED LEARNING:**
 Supervised learning is a fundamental branch of machine learning in which models are trained on labeled datasets.
 Each training example includes both input features and a corresponding output label.
 The model learns to map inputs to outputs, allowing it to make accurate predictions on new data.